-We expect our FCF to generally increase in future periods as we increase subscription sales and drive operating efficiencies.
+We expect our FCF to generally increase in the near term as we drive operating efficiencies, partly due to our 2024 reduction in workforce.
 We expect to continue to purchase infrastructure equipment to support our user base and anticipate that our capital expenditures will generally remain consistent in future periods as we continue to invest in our internal infrastructure, network and security.
 The timing of our operating expenses as described below, may cause FCF to vary from period to period as a percentage of revenue.